grandy0831/CE-Plant-Monitor/README.md

 >‼️Important note: this is an unfinished concept project, I will try my best to complete this project, only part of the code can run at present, I am trying to implement the project.<br>

 ## Functions and features(Prediction)
-- **Emotional feedback** : LED lights or displays show the emotional state of the plant.
+- **Emotional feedback** : LED lights or displays show the emotional state of the plant.<br><br>
-***1.LED light emotional feedback***
+***1.LED light emotional feedback***<br><br>
   LED light color change: Use different colors of LED lights to convey different emotional states.
 For example, green represents health, red represents the need for water, yellow represents happiness and so on.
+Write code to control the color change of the LED according to the preset state.<br><br>
+***2.Display affective feedback***<br><br>
+  Use a small display(`LCD` or `OLED`) that displays plant expressions or ICONS to convey different emotional states.Corresponding text descriptions or animations are displayed on the display to convey the emotional state of the plant.
+For example, "I'm thirsty" means water is needed, or an animation shows the state of the plant.

 - **Sound feedback** : Plant pets make sounds to express needs or emotions.